Sunny with a chance of Crisps

 Follow us online to get the latest scoop on all things Proper!
 You'll get updates on New Products, Competitions and more

 Hard to believe that this time last year, we were getting ready to launch our very first Home Compostable bag!
 Now, fast-forward 12 months, and we are Properly proud to have 7 bags in our range.
 Still early days, but great to see more people trying compostable packaging.
 So, a big Proper thanks to our fans who have supported the start of this journey!

 If you are looking for any composting tips or further information about our bags, head on over to the FAQs section of our website to learn more.
 We are always here for your questions and comments - so don't be shy to reach out.
 If you have any Proper Compostable success stories or photos, we would love to hear from you.

 What's the Gossip?

 latest Proper News

-Proper Crisps x Garage Project Collaboration Huge Success
+Proper Crisps x Garage Project Collaboration is Beer-y Good!

 Sitting down one Friday, two iconic Kiwi brands shared a few beers and a packet of crisps and decided to create something epic.
 Nelson-based Proper Crisps and Te Aro brewery Garage Project have put their heads together to bring New Zealander’s the first ever Beer Crisps and Crisp Beers.